-Information from the flight data recorder has been successfully copied and handed over to investigators, the Russians added.
+Information from the flight data recorder has been successfully copied and handed over to investigators, the Russians said.

-ISIL, which controls swaths of Iraq and Syria and is battling the Egyptian army in the Sinai Peninsula, said again on Wednesday it brought down the airplane.
+ISIL, which controls expanses of Iraq and Syria and is battling the Egyptian army in the Sinai Peninsula, said again on Wednesday it brought down the airplane.

 |The ISIL affiliate in Sinai|

-Remarks earlier on Wednesday by British Prime Minister David Cameron of concerns “the plane may well have been brought down by an explosive device” drew criticism from Egyptian Foreign Minister Sameh Shoukry.
+Remarks earlier on Wednesday by David Cameron, UK prime minister, of concerns “the plane may well have been brought down by an explosive device” drew criticism from Sameh Shoukry, Egypt’s foreign minister.